Who can get involved?

 Everyone is welcome!
-From experienced bicycle shop techs to folks with no mechanical experience at all, we appreciate all our volunteers.
-We ask only that you come to the volunteer orientation, held every Wednesday from 7-8 p.m. (other times by appointment.)
+From experienced bicycle shop techs to folks with no mechanical experience at all, we welcome all people to our co-op orientation held every Saturday @ 11am. (other times by appointment.)
+Once you have taken the orientation, you will be a Shop user.

-Once you’ve attended a Volunteer Orientation Session (see right column for info), you don’t need to schedule a time to volunteer.
+Once you’ve attended a Co-op orientation and received a background check, you don’t need to schedule a time to volunteer during our open hours.
 We only require that:

 - You spend at least an hour each time you visit to volunteer